wBeckettHills/CrownDelineation/README.md

 A repository to collect information, templates, and best practices about delineating tree crowns in remote sensing imagery.

 ## Intro
 The most important information in remote sensing research is extracted from the canopy to be used to create spatial models.
-Field sampling, data entry, and canopy delineation tasks are the most time consuming, repetitive, skill-oriented, and, yet, still remain to be the most critical part of data collection and processing science a lab produces.
+Field sampling, data entry, and canopy delineation tasks are the most time consuming, repetitive, skill-oriented, and, yet, still remain to be the most critical part of data collection and processing science a remote sensing lab produces.

 Your skills are an important part of this lab's ability to produce good science.
 The canopy is HARD to define and being efficient is a skill set that is only learned through experience.
 Do your best and ask a lot of questions.